Know What You’re Buying

 What are we talking about?
 Money pits, like the horror story featured in this 2016 New York Times article.

-When you’re shopping for an existing home, it’s easy to get caught up in the emotion of the moment and lose track of the cold facts that often lurk in the background of virtually any property that’s been around for more than a New York minute.
+When you’re shopping for an existing home, it’s easy to get caught up in the emotion of the moment and to quickly lose track of the cold facts that often lurk in the background of virtually any property that’s been around for more than a New York minute.

 There’s a basic list of considerations every buyer should be aware of after they’ve gone through the listings, found a few favorites, and are actively engaged in the inspection stage.
 This is when the adrenaline starts kicking in and reasoned judgement tends to give way to the excitement of your very own dream home.